Kyle-Falconer/namegen/README.md

 name for the future daughter of the original author.
 The filters and name sources are tuned to suit the author's preferences.
 Some of these preferences include finding names that have no obviously religious or derogatory meaning.

+The master list of names contains more than 45,000 names, with a meaning for each name!

 ## Name List Creation
 For the name lists:
 1. Scrape